 We do not allow filling up the seminar sheet with more than 3 talks from one single conference/ symposium, the reason being that you are expected to attend talks on neuroscience topics throughout your thesis on a regular basis to foster your knowledge.

 MOOCs are "massive open online courses" and are often a good way for students to increase their understanding on a certain subject (e.g. if missing a study background in neurobiology) or to explore other fields.

 Please find a list (with start and end dates) of links to neuroscience MOOCs here.
 Course offers are manifold and provide introductory and expert knowledge on many topics.

-For validation, please send the name and link of the MOOC you would like to take to the LNDS coordinator at least 2 weeks before course start.
+In order to inquire about the potential validation of a MOOC participation in your doctoral program, please send the name and link of the MOOC you would like to take to the LNDS coordinator at least 2 weeks before course start.

 Already verified MOOC offers

 Cellular Mechanisms of Brain Function (Teacher: Carl Petersen, EPFL): introductory level (evaluation by homeworks; worth 1.5 ECTS)

 The Fundamentals of Neuroscience (escpecially for students lacking a neurobiological background; counting as introductory teaching) with so far 3 parts